Reporting a claim within the required timeframe can make a significant difference to the cost of a claim, and may also reduce your premium.

 We’ve put together a step by step guide to help you know what to do with an injury occurs – click the link below to find out more.

 If your claim meets the criteria and is accepted, you’re obliged to pay compensation to the injured worker at the current weekly wage (award) rate.

 Once notified of a claim, GIO has seven days to commence provisional liability payments.
 In some cases, however, GIO may have a “reasonable excuse” not to commence provisional liability payments within this timeframe.

-In Western Australia, there are several situations in which a worker may be entitled to compensation for an injury or disease.
+A worker may be entitled to compensation for an injury or disease that occurs/arises:

-‘Wages’ means the aggregate amount of Wages, salary, or other remuneration to be paid to your Workers.
+‘Remuneration’ means the aggregate amount of wages, salary, or other remuneration to be paid to your Workers.

 It depends on whether the contractor or sub-contractor is defined as a ‘worker’.